sjentsch/lsjDocs/_pages/Ch04_Descriptives_2.rst

 ------

 .. [#]
    Well, I will very briefly mention the one that I think is coolest, for a very particular definition of “cool”, that is.
 Variances are *additive*.
    Here’s what that means.
-Suppose I have two variables X and Y, whose variances are Var(X) and Var(Y) respectively.
-Now imagine I want to define a new variable Z that is the sum of the two, Z = X + Y.
+Suppose I have two variables *X* and *Y*, whose variances are Var(X) and Var(Y) respectively.
+Now imagine I want to define a new variable *Z* that is the sum of the two, *Z* = *X* + *Y*.
 As it turns out, the variance of Z is equal to Var(X) + Var(Y).
 This is a *very* useful property, but it’s not true of the other measures that I talk about in this section.

 .. [#]
    With the possible exception of the third question.

 .. [#]
    Strictly, the assumption is that the data are *normally* distributed, which is an important concept that we’ll discuss more in Chapter `Introduction to probability <Ch07_Probability.html#introduction-to-probability>`__ and will turn up over and over again later in the book.